Standards

 - Integrated Health and Aged Care Services Module

-The Integrated Health and Aged Care Services Module (IHACS Module) is designed to support eligible providers of integrated health and aged care services to improve the quality of aged care services - including the providers of the Multi-Purpose Service Programme.
+The Integrated Health and Aged Care Services Module (IHACS Module) is designed to support eligible providers of integrated health and aged care services to improve the quality of aged care services - including the providers of the Multi-Purpose Service Program.